xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution1.md

 -   If the newly added edge has the maximum cost among the edges of the cycle, then the MST remains as it is.
 -   If some other edge of the cycle has the maximum cost, then that's the edge to be removed to get a tree with lower cost.

 Therefore, our task is to determine the circle and the edge with the maximum cost.
-Besides, we know that the circle contains $u, v, (u, v)$.
+Besides, we know that the circle contains $v, w, (v, w)$.

-Therefore, we can simply find a path from $u$ to $v$ in $T$ and record the cost of each edge of it.
+Therefore, we can simply find a path from $v$ to $w$ in $T$ and record the cost of each edge of it.

--   Since $T$ is a tree, here's only one path from $u$ to $v$ and we can apply BFS or DFS with backtracking.
+-   Since $T$ is a tree, here's only one path from $v$ to $w$ and we can apply BFS or DFS with backtracking.
 -   As for a tree, $O(E) = O(V)$, this method can test the MST in $O(V)$ time without any more assumptions.

 However, we can take use of the features of a tree to make it better: